colsuman/SpringBootApplication-with-mongodb/README.md

 # SpringBootApplication-with-mongodb
-A complet based on mavean project and use tomcat and MongoDB
+A complet project based on mavean,tomcat and MongoDB